 Also, while this is likely a very sensitive topic for him, do not lose sight of your own sexual interests and preferences throughout this process of reflection and sharing.
 We don’t control what turns us on or off, so if this is still a significant turn off for you even after better insight, what do you want to do?
 Is it a deal breaker for the relationship?
 Would it be okay if he did this in private since it is no longer a secret?
 Would you prefer he not use your underwear and purchase a pair of his own?
 Would you be okay with it as long as he doesn’t endlessly discuss it at holiday gatherings with your family?

 For the health of both of you, as well as the health of relationship, it is crucial that you two are authentic with your feelings and communicate them in a compassionate way.
-And who knows, maybe after some exploration and sharing of sexual feelings and fantasies, both of you may desire to go panty shopping together, and wear them in front of a cardboard cutout of Ryan Gosling when you get home.
+Both of you need to be honest how this behavior, if it can, be incorporated into your relationship.
+And who knows, maybe after some exploration and sharing of sexual feelings and fantasies, you may desire to go panty shopping together and wear them in front of a cardboard cutout of Ryan Gosling when you get home.